Prukutu/AOES-CLIM-WorkingWithData/_episodes/01-intro.md

 ### Getting Started

-1. Launch a Jupyter notebook on a COLA server.
+1. Launch a Jupyter notebook on Hopper.
 As a reminder, its best to launch it from your home directory, then you can get to any other directory from within your notebook.
+2. Be sure the environment is set to `clim_data`.

-2. Create a new notebook and save it as Subsetting.ipynb
+3. Create a new notebook and save it as `Subsetting.ipynb`.

-3. Import the standard set of packages we use:
+4. Import the standard set of packages we use:

 ~~~
 import xarray as xr